mopore/tf_vsc_remote_dev_container/README.md

 Choose `Reopen in Container` from the command palette to connect to the dev container and start developing.
 ![Reopen in Container](doc/reopen_in_container.png)

+## General Usage
+Open the command palette and select `close connection` to close the connection to the dev container.
+This will not stop the container.
+The container will stay alive until stopped manually or the host PC is restarted.
+Open the command palette with  `ctrl + shift + p` on Linux or `cmd + shift + p` on MacOS.

 # Additional Information

 ## Warnings and Decisions related to the Docker Compose File